fhalab/evSeq/docs/index.md

 Due to the two-primer, culture-based PCR methodology employed by `evSeq`, only a new pair of inner primers needs to be ordered when targeting new regions/sequences and no DNA isolation needs to be performed.

-**B)** Once the sequences are returned by the NGS provider, the computational workup can be performed on a standard laptop by users with little-to-no computational experience.
+Once the sequences are returned by the NGS provider, the computational workup can be performed on a standard laptop by users with little-to-no computational experience.

-The amplicons prepared with `evSeq` can yield nearly 1000 high-quality protein variant sequences for the just cost of the multiplexed NGS run (typically ~$100 from commercial sequencing providers).
+The amplicons prepared with `evSeq` can yield nearly 1000 high-quality protein variant sequences for the just cost of the multiplexed NGS run (typically ~$100 from commercial sequencing providers, likely lower for in-house providers).

 #### Construct and visualize sequence-function pairs
 ![SeqFunc](assets/figure3.png)